awsdocs/amazon-redshift-management-guide/doc_source/connecting-firewall-guidance.md

 ## Change DSN Timeout Settings<a name="connecting-firewall-guidance.change-dsn-settings"></a>

-You can set keep\-alive behavior at the DSN level if you choose\.
+You can set keepalive behavior at the DSN level if you choose\.
 You do this by adding or modifying the following parameters in the odbc\.ini file:

 **KeepAlivesCount**
-The number of TCP keep\-alive packets that can be lost before the connection is considered broken\.
+The number of TCP keepalive packets that can be lost before the connection is considered broken\.

 **KeepAlivesIdle**
-The number of seconds of inactivity before the driver sends a TCP keep\-alive packet\.
+The number of seconds of inactivity before the driver sends a TCP keepalive packet\.

 **KeepAlivesInterval**
-The number of seconds between each TCP keep\-alive retransmission\.
+The number of seconds between each TCP keepalive retransmission\.

 On Windows, you modify these parameters in the registry by adding or changing keys in HKEY\_LOCAL\_MACHINE\\SOFTWARE\\ODBC\\ODBC\.INI\\*your\_DSN*\.
-On Linux and Mac OS, you add or modify these parameters in the target DSN entry directly in the odbc\.ini file\.
-For more information on modifying the odbc\.ini file on Linux and Mac OS computers, see [Configure the ODBC Driver on Linux and Mac OS X Operating Systems](odbc-driver-configure-linux-mac.md)\.
+On Linux and macOS, you add or modify these parameters in the target DSN entry directly in the odbc\.ini file\.
+For more information on modifying the odbc\.ini file on Linux and macOS computers, see [Configure the ODBC Driver on Linux and macOS X Operating Systems](configure-odbc-connection.md#odbc-driver-configure-linux-mac)\.

-If these parameters don't exist, or if they have a value of 0, the system will use the keep\-alive parameters specified for TCP/IP to determine DSN keep\-alive behavior\.
-On Windows, the TCP/IP parameters can be found in the registry in HKEY\_LOCAL\_MACHINE\\SYSTEM\\CurrentControlSet\\Services\\Tcpip\\Parameters\\\.
-On Linux and Mac OS, the TCP/IP parameters can be found in the sysctl\.conf file\.
+If these parameters don't exist, or if they have a value of 0, the system uses the keepalive parameters specified for TCP/IP to determine DSN keepalive behavior\.
+On Windows, you can find the TCP/IP parameters in the registry in `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\`\.
+On Linux and macOS, you can find the TCP/IP parameters can be found in the sysctl\.conf file\.